- In the BALADA Symphony Of Eternity series, admiral Yemen's boast deserves a special mention:

 "Hear me, ye peoples, and fear me.
 Bow down before me and worship me.
 For I am Torak, forever King of Kings, Lord of Lords, and God alone to this world which I have caused to be."

-In Legend, Badass Grandpa Druss introduces himself to the poorly disciplined officers of the hopelessly overmatched garrison by flipping over the bar, punching a man clear across the room, and then introducing himself:
+- In Legend, Druss announces himself to the poorly disciplined officers of the hopelessly overmatched garrison by flipping over the bar, punching a man clear across the room, and then introducing himself:

 "I am Druss.
 Sometimes called Captain of the Axe.
 In Ventria they call me Druss the Sender.
 In Vagria I am merely the Axeman.
 To the Nadir I am Deathwalker.
 In Lentria I am the Silver Slayer.
 But who are you?
 You dung-eating lumps of offal!
 Who the hell are you?
 I have a mind to set an example today.
 I have a mind to cut the fat from this ill-fated fortress."